Where is that reporter with disability?

 Australia is making significant progress with an essential first step of the very recent announcement of the creation of the Screen Diversity and Inclusion Network, modelling itself on CDN.
 It is very early days, but the wide range of producers and networks that have signed up gives hope that more disability inclusion can be achieved.

 We would really like to get them away from just reporting on disability issues and into mainstream reporting.
 The same could be said for the people who are interviewed too.
-Wouldn’t it be wonderful to see a (say) blind reporter interviewing the wheelchair user about Australia’s push to be a republic or seeking their thoughts on renewal energy targets?
+Wouldn’t it be wonderful for a (say) blind reporter interviewing a wheelchair user about Australia’s push to be a republic or seeking their thoughts on renewal energy targets?